-The indirection operator accesses a value indirectly, through a pointer.
+The indirection operator (\) accesses a value indirectly, through a pointer.
 The operand must be a pointer value.
-The result of the operation is the value addressed by the operand; that is, the value at the address specified by the operand.
-The type of the result is the type that the operand addresses.
-If the pointer value is invalid, the result is undefined.
-The specific conditions that invalidate a pointer value are implementation-defined.
-The following list includes some of the most common:
+The result of the operation is the value that the operand points to; that is, the value at the address specified by the operand.
+The result type is the type that the operand addresses.
+If the pointer value is invalid, the result is unpredictable.
+The specific conditions that invalidate a pointer value are implementation-defined, and the following list includes some of the most common:

-- The pointer is a null pointer. - The pointer specifies the address of a local item that is not active at the time of the reference. - The pointer specifies an address that is inappropriately aligned for the type of the object pointed to. - The pointer specifies an address not used by the executing program.
+- A pointer that is a null pointer - A pointer that specifies the address of a local item that is not active at the time of the reference - A pointer to an address that is inappropriately aligned for the type of the object pointed to - A pointer to an address not used by the executing program